kdcgarber/5v-Power-supply-change/README.md

 <img src="https://github.com/kdcgarber/5v-Power-supply-change/blob/main/images/image013.jpg" width="35%" height="35%">

 Use the continuity tester on your multimeter to ensure this is all correct.
 - [ ] Check that the connection on pin 4 of the power connector is not shorted to the pin close to it.
 Also be sure your trace cut is not conducting.
-I used a Exacto knife to do the trace cut (just to be sure) but great care is required.
+I used an Exacto knife to do the trace cut (just to be sure) but great care is required.
 The trace cut isolates the power switch lead we will use to connect power to the motherboard.
 - [ ] To do this turn the board around to show the chips.
 You need to position the positive lead of C9 to reach the third connection back on the left-hand side of the power switch.
 Add a bit of shrink wrap to ensure the C9 lead doesn't connect with any other power switch terminals.